Mielek/apim-policy-toolkit/docs/QuickStart.md

 Let's unpack the code above it:

 * `if` statement is an equivalent of `choose` policy with `when` element.
-* `IsCompanyIP` is a method which checks if request comes from company IP addresses and it is mapped to a policy expression
+* `IsCompanyIP` is a method which checks if request comes from company IP addresses, and it is mapped to a policy expression
 * Every method, other than section method are treated as expressions.
 They need to accept one parameter of type `IExpressionContext` with name `context`.
 Type is available in `Mielek.Azure.ApiManagement.PolicyToolkit.Authoring.Expressions` namespace.